Sacramento and San Francisco Overtime Compensation

-In the state of California, if you are over the age of 18 and work more than eight hours a day or 40 hours a week, you are entitled to overtime compensation.
-You can work more than eight hours a day or six days in a row, provided you are paid overtime compensation equal to:
+If you are over the age of 18 and work more than eight hours a day or 40 hours a week, you are entitled to overtime compensation in the state of California.
+You can work more than eight hours in one day or you can work six days in a row, provided you are paid overtime compensation equal to the following:

-If you live in San Francisco or Sacramento and you think you are entitled to overtime compensation and are not receiving it, you should contact an overtime lawyer at Kingsley & Kingsley, who may be able to help you recover unpaid overtime compensation.
+If you live in San Francisco or Sacramento and you think you are entitled to overtime compensation and are not receiving it, you should contact an overtime lawyer at Kingsley & Kingsley, who may be able to help you recover unpaid overtime compensation in a timely manner.

 There are some exemptions and exceptions to qualifying for overtime compensation.
 An exemption means that overtime laws do not apply to you, and an exception means that overtime compensation is paid on a basis that is different from the law.